Appropedia/docker-images/README.md

     ```

     Alternatively and for simplicity, you can rename the backup file to `current-with-files.xml.gz`
-    and then execute the same command without specifying it:
+    and place it in the top directory of this repository, then execute the same command without
+    specifying it:

     ```
     $ docker compose build local-full